madmesi/examples/README.md

 curl http://localhost:80

-You've now successfully built a Kotlin application as a Docker Image.
+You've now successfully built an application as a Docker Image.